1978 Texas gubernatorial election

 The 1978 Texas gubernatorial election was held on November 7, 1978, to elect the governor of Texas.
-In a surprising upset, Republican Bill Clements was narrowly elected over Democratic State Attorney General John Hill, winning 50% of the vote to Hill's 49%.
+In a surprising upset, Republican Bill Clements was narrowly elected over Democratic State Attorney General John Hill, winning about 50% of the vote to Hill's 49.2%.
 In doing so, Clements became the first Republican to be elected governor since Reconstruction in 1869.

 Besides Clements' upset victory in the gubernatorial election, Republican Senator John Tower was re-elected to a third full six-year term in the Texas U.S. Senate race.
 However, the majority of the down-ballot statewide offices remained with the Democratic Party.
 With a margin of victory of just 0.72%, this was the closest race of the 1978 gubernatorial cycle.